 3. Food Recalls and Traceability

-Digital transformation allows for the monitoring of quality and traceability from farm to plate.
+Digital transformation in food production allows for the monitoring of quality and traceability from farm to plate.
 Supply chain tracking technology continues to improve how companies can maintain high standards across the production cycle and ensure that any issues can trace back to their point of origin.
 Wal-Mart are an example of this as they adopted a blockchain system allowing them to trace the origin of products in seconds.

 The future of this will be the ability to add QR or barcodes for customers to scan to see the journey their product has been on.
 This type of connection is impossible with older ways of working as the information is not available.
 While this will be the standard future of food production there is currently competitive advantage in early adoption while companies adapt to these new consumer trends.